DillonSteyl/SCIE1000/Week 4/loop_introduction_2.md

 # Introduction to Loops (2)

-To get you more comfortable with while loops, let's write one from scratch!
+To get you more comfortable with while loops, let's try something different!

 **Task:** Use a while loop to write a "Happy New Year!" program, which counts down from 3.
 Your output should be:
 ```